About Us

 1909

-The first Spencer County Library was built by the Ambassador Circle of the King's Daughters on donated land
+The first Spencer County Library was built by the Ambassador Circle of the King's Daughters on donated land.

 1920s

-The library was closed and the building used as a classroom
+The library was closed and the building used as a classroom.

 1966

-The building reopened as a Public Library
+The building reopened as a public library.

 1982

 The library was ready to close again in 1982 due to underfunding.
-Library Director, Sue Snider, with the help of library supporters and the Library Board, filed a petition with the County Fiscal Court.
+Library Director, Sue Snider, with the help of library supporters and the Library Board, filed a petition with Spencer County Fiscal Court.
 The petition requested the establishment of a Public Library Taxing District to fund the library.
 The Fiscal Court established the taxing district after receiving the verified petition signed by 1,051 community members.

 1983